ClickCease

 While that’s not always the case, it’s important to understand that timeshare companies don’t want the ownership interest stuck in limbo.
 They want to know that the timeshare will continue to generate income and they are usually willing to work with heirs to make that happen.

-Bottom line: If you have inherited a timeshare and are interested in learning more about disclaimers of interest, getting a proper opinion about your disavowal should be your first priority.
-You may find that you have more options than you at first thought, and an attorney timeshare cancellation could save you a great deal of money in the long run if heirs are eventually stuck with an unwanted timeshare property.
+If you have inherited a timeshare and are interested in learning more about disclaimers of interest, getting a proper opinion about your disavowal should be your first priority.
+You may find that you have more options than you at first thought, and a timeshare attorney could save you a great deal of money in the long run, if heirs are eventually stuck with an unwanted timeshare property.

 ———————————————————————–